cea-hpc/clustershell/doc/sphinx/guide/rangesets.rst

 --------------

-The :class:`.RangeSet` class implements a mutable, ordered set of cluster node indexes (one dimension) featuring a fast range-based API.
+The :class:`.RangeSet` class implements a mutable, ordered set of cluster node indexes (over a single dimension) featuring a fast range-based API.
 This class is used by the :class:`.NodeSet` class (see :ref:`class-NodeSet`).
-Since version 1.6, :class:`.RangeSet` really derives from standard Python set class (`Python sets`_), and thus provides methods like :meth:`.RangeSet.union`, :meth:`.RangeSet.intersection`, :meth:`.RangeSet.difference`, :meth:`.RangeSet.symmetric_difference` and their in-place versions :meth:`.RangeSet.update`, :meth:`.RangeSet.intersection_update`, :meth:`.RangeSet.difference_update()` and :meth:`.RangeSet.symmetric_difference_update`.
+Since version 1.6, :class:`.RangeSet` actually derives from the standard Python set class (`Python sets`_), and thus provides methods like :meth:`.RangeSet.union`, :meth:`.RangeSet.intersection`, :meth:`.RangeSet.difference`, :meth:`.RangeSet.symmetric_difference` and their in-place versions :meth:`.RangeSet.update`, :meth:`.RangeSet.intersection_update`, :meth:`.RangeSet.difference_update()` and :meth:`.RangeSet.symmetric_difference_update`.

-Since v1.6, padding of ranges (eg. *003-009*) can be managed through a public :class:`.RangeSet` instance variable named padding.
-It may be changed at any time.
-Padding is a simple display feature per RangeSet object, thus current padding value is not taken into account when computing set operations.
-Also since v1.6, :class:`.RangeSet` is itself an iterator over its items as integers (instead of strings).
-To iterate over string items as before (with optional padding), you can now use the :meth:`.RangeSet.striter()` method.
+In v1.9, the implementation of zero-based padding of indexes (e.g. `001`) has been improved.
+The inner set contains indexes as strings with the padding included, which allows the use of mixed length zero-padded indexes (eg. using both `01` and `001` is valid and supported in the same object).
+Prior to v1.9, zero-padding was a simple display feature of fixed length per :class:`.RangeSet` object, and indexes where stored as integers in the inner set.

+To iterate over indexes as strings with zero-padding included, you can now iterate over the :class:`.RangeSet` object (:meth:`.RangeSet.__iter__()`), or still use the :meth:`.RangeSet.striter()` method which has not changed.
+To iterate over the set's indexes as integers, you may use the new method :meth:`.RangeSet.intiter()`, which is the equivalent of iterating over the :class:`.RangeSet` object before v1.9.

 .. _class-RangeSetND: